Dear Farm Friends,

 We are thrilled to be welcoming farmers-in-training back to Coastal Roots Farm safely this Summer beginning in July!
-Updated safety protocols and registration links will be available soon.
-Visit the Farm Stand section of our website for details.
+Updated safety protocols and registration links are available.
+Visit the Farm Camp section of our website for details.

 Are Open Volunteer Hours still open?

-Volunteering at Coastal Roots Farm will be postponed through June 30.
+Volunteering at Coastal Roots Farm will be postponed until further notice.